 Schema markup is one of the most direct levers for improving click-through rates in ecommerce.
-A product listing with star ratings, price, and availability visible in the SERP gets more clicks than a plain blue link — full stop.
+A product listing with star ratings, price, and availability visible in the SERP gets more clicks than a plain blue link.
+Full stop.
 Yet most ecommerce stores either don't implement schema or implement it incorrectly.

 Here's how to do it right.
+Across every schema type that matters for ecommerce.

 What Product Rich Results Look Like